 A career in accounting can be rewarding professionally and financially.
 In fact, accountants consistently make the top of "best" career lists.
-For example, U.S. News & World Report ranked accountant third in the best business jobs for 2019.
-The Bureau of Labor Statistics anticipates a 10% growth in the accounting industry over the period 2016–2026, with the addition of approximately 139,900 jobs during that time.*
+For example, U.S. News & World Report ranked accountant seventh in the best business jobs for 2020.
+According to the Bureau of Labor Statistics, employment of accountants and auditors is projected to grow from 2019 to 2029.*

 With promising job prospects, many are choosing to pursue a career in accounting.
 Here’s the best way to pursue your dream of becoming a certified public accountant (CPA).†

 What Does It Take to Become a CPA?